SkoolNotes/Taproot/2020ISOS101/KBhISOSAIEthics.md

 # Responsibility of AI
 * Should there be international regulation w.r.t.
 AI use and deployment
 * """" for spacebourn projects
+* Should you be able to sue company for malpractice?